-- 7) The minimum density shall be more than eight dwelling units per net acre in accordance with the General Plan except for existing lots of record that are seven thousand two hundred square feet or less in size - 8) Minimum lot size may be reduced when the exclusive use of such lots in intended for utility substations, pumping stations, and other similar facilities. - 9) In the R-M-2.9 zoning district, the minimum lot size for a lot with a single-family attached (rowhouse) dwelling may be reduced to the minimum lot area per dwelling unit. - 10) Where adjoining lots on the same block face in an R zoning district are improved with residential dwellings, the required minimum front and corner side yards for new structures, as applicable, shall be the average of the front or corner side yard depths for the dwellings located on the adjoining lots.
-For residential additions, the existing front or corner side yard may be maintained if less than the average, the average shall not include the yards provided for detached garages or carports located in the adjoining lots. - 11) - a.
+- 7) The minimum density shall be more than eight dwelling units per net acre in accordance with the General Plan except for existing lots of record that are seven thousand two hundred square feet or less in size. - 8) Minimum lot size may be reduced when the exclusive use of such lots in intended for utility substations, pumping stations, and other similar facilities. - 9) In the R-M-2.9 zoning district, the minimum lot size for a lot with a single-family attached (rowhouse) dwelling may be reduced to the minimum lot area per dwelling unit. - 10) Where adjoining lots on the same block face in an R zoning district are improved with residential dwellings, the required minimum front and corner side yards for new structures, as applicable, shall be the average of the front or corner side yard depths for the dwellings located on the adjoining lots.
+For residential additions, the existing front or corner side yard may be maintained if less than the average, the average shall not include the yards provided for detached garages or carports located in the adjoining lots.

+- a.
 For detached single-family dwelling in the R-M-3.6 zoning district, one interior side yard may be eliminated if the opposite side yard is at least ten feet.
-A five-foot-wide easement on the lot adjacent to the eliminated interior side yard shall be required for building overhang, encroachments, and access for building maintenance.
-Such easements shall be recorded prior to issuance of any building permit.
+A five-foot-wide easement on the lot adjacent to the eliminated interior side yard shall be recorded prior to issuance of any building permit.
 Otherwise, both interior side yards shall be a minimum of five feet.
 In no case shall any structure be closer than ten feet from a structure on an adjoining property. - b.
 The required minimum interior side yard setback may be eliminated on lots that have abutting single-family attached (rowhouse) dwellings.
 This shall only apply to the interior side yard where the single-family attached (rowhouse) dwelling unit abuts another single-family attached dwelling unit. - 12) In the R-M-2.9 zoning district, the minimum interior side and rear yard setbacks shall be increased to ten feet per story (except for single-family detached and attached dwellings) to a maximum of twenty feet when an interior side or rear yard of a lot abuts an R-L-5.5 or R-L-3.6 zoning district. - 13) In the R-M-3.6 zoning district.
-The rear yard may be reduced to five feet for a length not to exceed one-third of the width of the parcel, provided a fifteen-foot read yard is provided along a minimum of one-third of the mean property width. - 14) Unenclosed porches and architectural entry features may encroach a maximum of five feet into required front or corner side yards. - 15) - a.
-Single-family detached dwellings in the R-M-2.9 zoning district shall be subject to the R-M-3.6 zoning district regulations. - b.
-The subdivision of an existing lot of record in the R-M-2.9 zoning district with existing single-family detached dwellings may deviate from the minimum lot depth, frontage, and width requirements of the district by not more that ten percent provided all remaining development standards can be met or maintained.
+The rear yard may be reduced to five feet for a length not to exceed one-third of the width of the parcel, provided a fifteen-foot read yard is provided along a minimum of one-third of the mean property width. - 14) Unenclosed porches and architectural entry features may encroach a maximum of five feet into required front or corner side yards.

+a.
+Single-family detached dwellings in the R-M-2.9 zoning district shall be subject to the R-M-3.6 zoning district regulations.